Sceluswe/GLSL-Light-Test/README.md

 The rest of the code is created by me and you may use it any way that you want.

 # Requirements
-The project requires the included DLL files to run.
-These come with the SFML library.
+The project requires the included SFML DLL files to run: sfml-graphics-2.dll sfml-system-2.dll sfml-window-2.dll

 # Details
 The program was created using the following IDE: